 Works by Independent Contractors; and

-4.2 Works Created by Faculty or EPA (exempt from State Personnel Act) Non-Faculty Employees
+4.2 Works Created by Faculty or EHRA (exempt from State Human Resources Act) Non-Faculty Employees

 4.2.1 Traditional Works or Non-Directed Works